bbauska/Coursera-Bootstrap/readme.md

 from inside the tab panel and then moved in to the card header here.
 This is going to act as my navigation aid.

-Now, to this h3, I\'m going to apply a class called mb-0.
+Now, to this h3, I&apos;m going to apply a class called mb-0.

 This is mb-0 here.

-Now, this name itself, I\'m going to enclose this inside and an a, so I will go to the next line and then say, "a data toggle" and the data toggle will say, "collapse."
+Now, this name itself, I&apos;m going to enclose this inside and an a, so I will go to the next line and then say, "a data toggle" and the data toggle will say, "collapse."

-Now, you see that you\'re using the collapse plugin.
+Now, you see that you&apos;re using the collapse plugin.

 We have this closing h3 there.

-I\'m going to shift it to the next line here and then I\'m going to close the a tag right there.
+I&apos;m going to shift it to the next line here and then I&apos;m going to close the a tag right there.

 With this the a tag now encloses the name of the CEO in here.